Paul G. Dietrich

 - Publisher and Editor-in-Chief of the famous art-oriented culture magazine Saturday Review from 1984 to 1987.
 This was unfortunately true: Philip Morris secretly purchased this top public-interest magazine via lawyers Shook Hardy & Bacon.
 Dietrich and some associates ran the magazine as subtle tobacco industry propaganda (explained below)

-- Publisher of the quarterly journal, International Health And Development.
-He doesn't say that this was also run for Philip Morris.
-And when the tobacco industry pulled the financial plug on this journal and the "Saturday Review", his partners and production staff (all longterm contractors) took over and ran the Philip Morris Magazine to work out their contracts.
+- Publisher of the quarterly journal, International Health & Development.
+There is no indication that this journal also run for Philip Morris.
+And when the tobacco industry pulled the financial plug on this journal and also on the "Saturday Review", his partners and production staff (all longterm contractors) took over and ran the Philip Morris Magazine to work out their contracts.

 - He also says that he was a former television producer for both CBS television and Public Broadcasting (This is exaggerated, but he did have some experience in TV production operations.
 However it is difficult to know to what degree this was propagenda for corporations, or ultra-libertarian views.)